-You need to use a lot of it, and it’s very heavily perfumed.
+You need to use a lot of it.
+Very heavily perfumed.

 Skin on the thighs, buttocks, and stomach sometimes dimples and looks bumpy due to cellulite.
 Although cellulite is perfectly natural and harmless, it can make you feel unattractive.
 Cellulite creams combat this undesirable “cottage cheese” effect by smoothing and tightening the skin, often using ingredients like caffeine, retinol, or natural botanical ingredients.
 How you apply cellulite creams and lotions also matters.
 Some products offer massage techniques while other cellulite creams come with roll-on applicators.